-Hazel Reeves won the popular vote and was the unanimous choice of the selection panel with her ‘chair’ design.
+Hazel Reeves won the popular vote and was the unanimous choice of the selection panel with her ‘chair’ design: Rise Up Women.

-A limited edition of twelve 40 cm high versions of the bronze maquette are available for sale – see news for more detail.
+A limited edition of twelve 40 cm high versions of the bronze maquette were available for sale but have sold out.

 Longlist of 20 inspirational Manchester women announced on 28th May 2015

 In June 2015, the fundraising began with a 1,059 mile sponsored bike ride.
 The ride was in twenty day long stages, each devoted to one of the women on the long list.